-This park has a gift shop that offers books on the natural and cultural history of northeastern Arizona, including unusual and rare books.
-The Gift Shop also has an excellent selection of Hopi and Navajo artwork.
+Homolovi's gift shop offers a great collection of books about the natural and cultural history of northeastern Arizona!
+Book collectors will rejoice their discoveries of the unusual and rare books often found here.
+The Gift Shop also has an excellent selection of Hopi and Navajo artwork in addition to other souvenirs available for purchase to remember your trip.

 Museum & Exhibits